Redeemer's University: Vice-chancellors

+Campuses

+Redeemer's University provides on-campus accommodations for its students.
+It offers rooms designed to accommodate three students.

+Halls of Residence

+Undergraduate students at the University reside in the halls of residence, located on campus.

+The hall of residence is divided into two: Queen Esther Hall for female students and Prophet Moses Hall for male students.

 African Centre of Excellence for Genomics of Infectious Diseases (ACEGID)

 In 2013, the university won a World Bank Grant to fund the establishment of the African Centre of Excellence for Genomics of Infectious Diseases (ACEGID).
 To win the grant, Redeemer's University entered a competition with 15 prestigious universities selected from West and Central Africa and after a rigorous exercise and based on the quality of work exhibited in her proposal, the university was awarded the grant which gave birth to the centre.

 It is a World Bank funded collaborative research center.
 The partners are West African academic and medical institutions (Redeemer's University, University of Ibadan, Irrua Specialist Teaching Hospital in Nigeria, University of Sierra Leone, Kenema Government Hospital in Sierra Leone and Universite Cheik Anta-Diop de Dakar).
-ACEGID has a mandate to build capacity in the field of genomics in young African scientists and use identify and characterize pathogens of unknown origin using microbial metagenomics.
-Ultimately, the project aims to translate the research outcome to products that can be deployed to the field in order to contribute to the control, manage and eliminate infectious diseases in the African continent.
+ACEGID has a mandate to build capacity in the field of genomics in young African scientists and identify and characterize pathogens of unknown origin using microbial metagenomics.
+Ultimately, the project aims to translate the research outcome into products that can be deployed to the field to contribute to the control, management and elimination of infectious diseases in the African continent.